xJUVIIx/Janky_Bot/README.md

 # Janky_Bot
-All the code for "Janky Bot" Will be uploaded &amp; updated here!
-"Janky" is the new name for our new robot in 2051 Beattie Robotics!
+All the code for "JankyBot" Will be uploaded and updated here!
+"Janky" a new robot that is being created for fun and practice for the next FRC season.